OctopusDeploy/blog/blog/2019-12/devops-documentation/index.md

 For the Octopus Guides we used Wista for our video hosting, AWS S3 for our image hosting, a custom tool using WebDriver for scripting a web browser and GitHub Actions to execute everything.

-To see this in action, let’s take a look at a sample project at https://github.com/OctopusSamples/GoogleAgileDocs.
+To see this in action, let’s take a look at a [sample project](https://github.com/OctopusSamples/GoogleAgileDocs).
 This project includes two workflows to be executed by GitHub actions: one to capture the screencast, and another to generate the screenshots.

 Let’s take a look at the workflow used to capture the screencast.
-The code for this workflow can be found at https://github.com/OctopusSamples/GoogleAgileDocs/blob/master/.github/workflows/video.yml.
+The code for this workflow can be found [here](https://github.com/OctopusSamples/GoogleAgileDocs/blob/master/.github/workflows/video.yml).

 We start with some boilerplate YAML defining the name of the workflow, when it is to be run, and defining a job called build to be executed on an Ubuntu virtual machine.